The walks

 The Carton walk

-A walk offering a variety of atmospheres, through heath, scrubland and forest, where you can see the temporary ponds linked to former clay pits.
+A walk offering a variety of atmospheres through garrigue, scrubland and forest, where you can observe temporary pools linked to ancient clay pits.

 → The Fontmerle walk

-A beautiful forest walk starting at Fontmerle lake, a preferential spot for watching a multitude of birds.
+Beautiful forest hike starting from the Fontmerle pond, an ideal spot for birdwatching.
 The path rises up through a pine forest where Scots pines grow alongside Aleppo pines, to join up with the Mouginette, sparse undergrowth dotted with orchids.

 The Fugueiret walk

-A magnificent walk in the heart of the Valmasque that winds its way through the bushes before penetrating a dense forest where ancient terraces are hidden away.
+Magnificent hike in the heart of the Valmasque, winding through bushes before entering a dense forest where ancient restanques are hidden.
 Arriving at the Fugueiret dam with its lush backdrop brings a soft touch of green.
 Further on, you can see the eagle ferns that turn to earthy tones in the autumn.

 The discovery trail